 The Center can help.

-The Center for Grieving Children offers five different programs and services that address different types of grief and supply different kinds of help and resources.
-Groups meet at our Portland and Sanford locations, and we provide support over the phone as well.
+The Center for Grieving Children offers a variety of programs and resources to help address different types of grief for children, their families, and adults working with children who are grieving.
+Peer support groups meet at our Portland and Sanford locations, and online.

 Expressing feelings in a safe place is part of the healing process after a death.
 At the Center, children, teens, young adults, and adults benefit from a supportive environment where they can be with others who have experienced similar losses.
 We provide peer support groups for children ages 3-18 and their parents and caregivers; young adults ages 19-30; and bereaved parents and young widowers/partners.